ZoneMinder/zmeventnotification/README.md

 **Why ZM auth in addition to WSS?**

 WSS offers encryption.
 We also want to make sure connections are authorized.
 Reusing ZM authentication credentials is the easiest.
 You can change it to some other credential match (modify ``validateZM`` function)

-**Why do you only have APNS support and not GCM?**

-Android has the advantage of letting websockets run in background mode.
-So you can just use websockets. iOS kills sockets when the app goes to background (unless its a specific category of sockets).
-So I had to do APNS.
-Yes, I get it, GCM is better than websockets as it will work even if the app got killed.
-Soon.